yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

   	</div>
 </center>

-Practically, in our project, the VAD is implememted by python library webrtcvad and DoA is supported by the Respeaker itself.
+Practically, in our project, the VAD is implememted by python library webrtcvad and DoA is supported by the Respeaker with particular python libraries that can be run on Raspberry Pi Zero.